The Happening (2008 film)

-The Happening is a 2008 thriller film written, directed, and produced by M. Night Shyamalan.
-It stars Mark Wahlberg, Zooey Deschanel, John Leguizamo, and Betty Buckley and revolves around an inexplicable natural disaster causing mass suicides.
-The film premiered in New York City on June 10, 2008, and was theatrically released in the United States by 20th Century Fox on June 13.
-It was panned by critics and grossed $163 million worldwide.
+The Happening is a 2008 science fiction thriller film produced, written, and directed by M. Night Shyamalan.
+It stars Mark Wahlberg, Zooey Deschanel, John Leguizamo, and Betty Buckley.
+The story revolves around an inexplicable natural disaster causing mass suicides.

+The Happening premiered in New York City on June 10, 2008, and was theatrically released in the United States by 20th Century Fox on June 13.
+It was a box-office success, grossing $163 million worldwide against a budget of up to $60 million.
+The film received negative reviews upon release, with criticism towards its acting, characters, suspense, and execution.
+However, it earned some reappraisal by those who viewed it as a "B movie", as Shyamalan intended, noting its usage of classic tropes.